kalebcoleman/nau_scraping/README.md

 This project scrapes course information from the Northern Arizona University (NAU) academic catalog website.
 It uses Python and Selenium to automate a web browser, navigate to the course listings, and extract details for each course.

+The project was completed in collaboration with NAU’s Institute of Advanced Applications of Artificial Intelligence (IAAAI), which is why the curriculum focus centers on AI and ethics.

 The primary goal of this project is to gather a comprehensive dataset of all courses offered at NAU for specific academic terms, including details like course prefix, number, title, description, and units.

 ## Features